cxn03651/write_xlsx/working_with_vba_macros.md

 macros are usually subject to additional security checks.

 The `vbaProject.bin` file is a binary OLE COM container.
-This was the format used in older C<xls> versions of Excel prior to Excel 2007.
+This was the format used in older `xls` versions of Excel prior to Excel 2007.
 Unlike all of the other components of an xlsx/xlsm file the data isn't stored in XML format.
 Instead the functions and macros as stored as pre-parsed binary format.
 As such it wouldn't be feasible to define